UPPMAX/programming_formalisms/DevelopmentDesign/README.md

    - Sequence diagram
      A sequence diagram is an interaction diagram.
 From the name, it is clear that the diagram deals with some sequences, which are the sequence of messages flowing from one object to another.
       Interaction among the components of a system is very important from implementation and execution perspective.
 Sequence diagram is used to visualize the sequence of calls in a system to perform a specific functionality.
-   - Comunication diagram or collaboration diagram
+   - Communication diagram or collaboration diagram
     It represents the structural organization of a system and the messages sent/received.
 Structural organization consists of objects and links.
     The purpose of collaboration diagram is similar to sequence diagram.
 However, the specific purpose of collaboration diagram is to visualize the organization of objects and their interaction.
     <image src="./img/Communication-Diagram-Financial-Analysis.webp"><span style="font-size:10px"> [A MVC model descibing a finacial system from visual-paradigm-com](https://circle.visual-paradigm.com/financial-analysis/)</span>